Serious post today, folks.

 And this isn’t just not-paid-enough-for-their-work, this is sale or abduction, forced labor and forced sex, without pay and with torture for non-compliance.
 Yes, it’s a real problem.

 I came across an interview with an adolescent girl rescued from a Cambodian brothel.
 She’d been drugged and abducted from her village.
 She awoke in a brothel.
 If she did not meet her quota of men per day, she was tortured with beatings and electric shocks including a cattle prod in her vagina.
-Four times she was “sewn up” (without anesthetic, of course) and resold as a virgin to clients.
+Four times she was “sewn up” (without anesthetic, of course) and resold as a virgin to clients who like that sort of thing.

 She’s not alone.
 A few minutes of research shows reports of girls as young as 8 being required to service as many as 20 men per day, many sex tourists looking for violent thrills they can’t get at home, or face hideous beatings.

 This is why, when somebody whines that a lack of free birth control or access to abortion is “sexual slavery,” I tend to disagree.
 Emphatically.
 These girls are whipped with cables and shocked and disfigured and starved and raped, while we have the choice to have sex, the choice of partners, and the choice to plan ahead about birth control and disease prevention.
-I love my birth control, but having to pony up a couple of quarters for the restroom condom dispenser is not sexual slavery.
+I love my birth control, but someone looking for a hookup and having to pony up a couple of quarters for the restroom condom dispenser is not in sexual slavery.

 And there are other forms of slavery as well, some still called for what it is and others often disguised as “paid labor” whose workers’ alleged earnings go back to their “employers” for their “debt” of food and clothing and shelter.
 Many of these are children, though certainly there’s no age limit on human trafficking.